‘A fire they poured petrol on’: PM and Patel condemned over football racism ‘hypocrisy’

 Labour seized on the prime minister and the home secretary having failed to support the team taking the knee before games – alleging they had given “license to the racists”.

-And the former footballer Gary Neville went further, accusing Mr Johnson of having “promoted” racism, in his notorious newspaper article about Muslim women looking “like letterboxes”.
+And the former footballer Gary Neville accused Mr Johnson of having “promoted” racism, in his notorious newspaper article about Muslim women looking “like letterboxes”.

 The criticism came after the prime minister said England’s team should be “lauded as heroes, not racially abused”, tweeting: “Those responsible for this appalling abuse should be ashamed of themselves.”